splondike/wayland-accessibility-notes/communities.md

 A popular community Linux distribution.

-Don't think there's much, the search wasn't easy to use though.
+Don't think there's much a11y work going on, the search wasn't easy to use though.
+The installation medium has [espeak and braille included by default](https://archlinux.org/news/accessible-installation-medium/), allowing for use by vision impaired users.
+Post installation you can install whatever window manager you want (Wayland or X11).

 ### Suse